kr4g/Klotho/README.md

 (examples)

 `Skora` then also leverages the power of `Numpy` to perform complex computations on any slice of the *Score DataFrame*.
-This allows for a more fluid approach to editing and, most interesting, *generating* `AlloLib` note lists dynamically.  `AlloPy` can then function as both a computational composition aid or a data sonification tool—and everything in between.
+This allows for a more fluid approach to editing and, most interesting, *generating*  note lists dynamically.  `AlloPy` can then function as both a computational composition aid or a data sonification tool—and everything in between.

 The `Skora` module also provides tools for managing and merging multiple separate parts, making larger-scale arrangements easier to maintain.